applego/Roo-Cline/README.md

 We use [changesets](https://github.com/changesets/changesets) for versioning and publishing this package.
 To make changes:

 1. Create a PR with your changes
-2. Create a new changeset by running `npm run changeset`
+2. Create a new changeset by running `pnpm run changeset`
     - Select the appropriate kind of change - `patch` for bug fixes, `minor` for new features, or `major` for breaking changes
     - Write a clear description of your changes that will be included in the changelog
 3. Get the PR approved and pass all checks